How to be authentic and memorable with your blog when you’re an introvert

 Would you say you are in a certain frame of mind when winter changes to spring, for example?
 For me spring is the most exciting season because it symbolises growth and looking forward.
 Autumn, on the other hand, feels like a time to wind down, prepare for winter and look inward.

-But my interpretation isn’t the only one.
+There’s plenty of food for thought here.
+My interpretation isn’t the only one.
 Yours could be very different and it may vary in different contexts.

 Yoko Ono’s once said, “Spring passes and one remembers one’s innocence, summer passes and one remembers one’s exuberance, winter passes and one remembers one’s perseverance.”
-I love that too.

 Nature, topical events or developments could be a great way to create a link with what goes on in your reader’s life.